philli-philip/journey/docs/JourneyView.md

 ## Metadata

 Title should be at the top of the page.
 Metadata can be accessed via a side panel.
 The metadata can be displayed in a key-value pair form.
 Except the description wich is just stand alone.
+The description is done in markdown format.

 ## Steps